Managing Gems with Bundler: Gemfile, Install, and Update

 - Exact version:

-gem "debug"— gets the latest version that works with other dependencies
+gem "debug"resolves to the latest version compatible with other dependencies.

 The pessimistic operator ~> is the most common. ~> 7.1 means “7.1.0 or newer in the 7.x series, but not 8.0.”
 This gives you bug fixes while protecting against breaking changes.